taplytics/taplytics-ios-sdk/EXPERIMENTS.md

 ## Running Experiments

 If you would like to see which variations and experiments are running on a given device, there exists a `getRunningExperimentsAndVariations()` function which provides a callback with the current experiments and their running variation.
+If logging is enabled, logs will also show them.

 An example:

 <sub>**Objective-C**</sub>
 ```objc